Genocs/genocs-webapi-template/README_NUGET.md

 dotnet new --install Genocs.Library.Template::0.0.1
 ```

 This would install the `Genocs Library Web Api Template` globally on your machine.
-Do note that, at the time of writing this documentation, the latest available version is **0.0.1** which is also one of the first stable release version of the package.
-It is highly likely that there is already a newer version available when you are reading this.

-> *To get the latest version of the package, visit [nuget.org](https://www.nuget.org/packages/Genocs.Library.Template/)*
->

 For more details on getting started, [read the documentation](https://genocs-blog.netlify.app/library/)